8. Funding and Tuition Scholarships

 8.1- Award Eligibility

-The GSAS offers many forms of merit-based funding, including assistantships, fellowships, and tuition scholarships.
+GSAS offers many forms of merit-based funding, including assistantships, fellowships, and tuition scholarships.

 Students receiving GSAS funding or tuition scholarships must satisfy the following criteria every academic year:

-- Maintain a minimum GPA of 3.5.
+- Maintain the minimum GPA required of their degree program

-- Meet the requirements of both satisfactory academic performance and satisfactory academic progress (see §7.4- GSAS Standards for Satisfactory Academic Performance and Satisfactory Academic Progress; Federal Satisfactory Academic Progress (SAP)).
+- Meet the requirements of both satisfactory academic performance and satisfactory academic progress (see §7.4- GSAS Standards for Satisfactory Academic Performance and Satisfactory Academic Progress; Federal Satisfactory Academic Progress (SAP).

 8.1.1- New Students